fvaleri/strimzi-debugging/README.md

 This project contains a series of debugging sessions for Strimzi and Kafka.
 They assume user level knowledge about Kubernetes and Kafka.
-You can use Minikube to try the example, but a real Kubernetes cluster is recommended.
+You can use Minikube to try most examples, but a real Kubernetes cluster is recommended.
 Any feedback or contribution is appreciated.

 1. [Kafka introduction and deployments](/sessions/001)